manvimadan12/Autoencoder/README.md

 or click Download ZIP in right panel of repository and extract the code

 # Steps to run the notebook
-* Open Jupyter Notebook to view the following
+* Open Jupyter Notebook : Movie Recommendation.ipynb
+* Run each cell to see the code in action

 # References
 1. F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4,